Film and Video ProductionMedia Arts Production

-Krakowski was born in Poland and received his education at the Polish Film School in Lodz, where he studied theater and film directing.
-Before leaving Poland in 1968, he was also known as a promising poet, writer and a cartoonist.
+Krakowski received his Ph.D. at the Polish National Film School in Lodz, where he studied film, televison and theatre directing.
+Before leaving Poland in 1968, he was also known as promising poet, writer and a cartoonist.

 After being sent to Hollywood on a six-month scholarship, he was stripped by the Polish authorities of his citizenship and declared a persona-non-grata in his native country.
-In Los Angeles he attended the American Film Institute, where among his classmates he counts: David Lynch, Terrence Malick and Paul Schrader.
+He attended the American Film Institute, where among his classmates he countes: David Lynch, terrence Malick and Paul Schrader.

-Over the last three decades, Mr. Krakowski wrote, directed and/or produced over 30 feature films and TV movies for major studios and TV networks.
-Some of his more memorable projects are: TRIUMPH OF THE SPIRIT, with Willem Dafoe and Edward James Olmos, EMINENT DOMAIN, starring Donald Sutherland and Ann Archer, MANAGUA, with Louis Gossett Jr., Michael Moriarty and Assumpta Serna, TIDES OF WAR, with Ernest Borgnine and David Soul, and PORTRAIT OF A HITMAN, starring Jack Palance and Rod Steiger.
+Over the last four decades, Krakowski wrote, directed and/or produced over 50 feature films and TV movies for major studios and TV networks.
+Credits include LOOKING FOR PALLADIN, TRIUMPH OF THE SPIRIT, EMINENT DOMAIN, MANAGUA, TIDES OF WAR and PORTRAIT OF A HITMAN.

 His feature CAMPFIRE STORIES - based on a comic book - was shown on Showtime and sold all over the world, as were the docu-drama FAREWELL TO MY COUNTRY and the documentary POLITICS OF CANCER.
 His TV series WE ARE NEW YORK won two Emmy Awards.